marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 .. image:: _static/Staghunt.PNG
     :alt:  300px

 Standard matrix games can be implemented in classEx.
-Like the famous `Stag-Hunt Game <https://en.wikipedia.org/wiki/Stag_hunt>`_.
-Players are matched with a partner in the lecture room and have to decide.
+Like the famous `Stag-Hunt Game <https://en.wikipedia.org/wiki/Stag_hunt>`_. participants are matched with a partner in the lecture room and have to decide.
 After all made their decisions, the game is closed and the result is displayed.

 - Prisonners Dilemma

 .. image:: _static/Pd.PNG
     :alt:  300px

 Standard matrix games can be implemented in classEx.
-Like the famous `Prisoner's dilemma <https://en.wikipedia.org/wiki/Prisoner%27s_dilemma>`_.
-Players are matched with a partner in the lecture room and have to decide.
+Like the famous `Prisoner's dilemma <https://en.wikipedia.org/wiki/Prisoner%27s_dilemma>`_. participants are matched with a partner in the lecture room and have to decide.
 After all made their decisions, the game is closed and the result is displayed.

 - Coordination Game